betagouv/ai-cli/README.md

-# AI CLI - Plugin-Based AI Configuration
+# Agnostic AI - Unified Configuration for AI Coding Tools

 > **🚀 Ultra-Simple Setup** - One command, choose your IDE, and you're ready to code with AI!

-> Unified AI configuration with modular plugins - install only what you need
+> Share one AI configuration across all your AI coding tools - write once, use everywhere

 ## 🎯 The Problem